 - Place a piece of paper on the floor.

-- Lift the opposite paw so his weight rests on the paw on the paper.
+- Lift the opposite paw, so all of their weight rests on the paw on the paper.
 This spreads the paw to its fullest extent.

 - Trace the paw and label the paper (i.e., front left).